steven-michaud/HookCase/6-examples.md

 The
 [secinit](examples-secinit.md) and [Kernel logging](examples-kernel-logging.md)
-examples don't currently work on macOS 10.15 (Catalina).
-The reason is that Catalina's system files live on a special partition that is mounted read-only, and I don't yet know of a reasonable workaround.
-Even on macOS 10.14 (Mojave) and below, you will need either to disable system integrity protection (SIP) altogether (`csrutil disable`) or turn off both "kernel extension protection" and "filesystem protection" (`csrutil enable --without kext --without fs`).
+examples require changing system files and writing to system directories.
+So they won't work unless you disable system integrity protection (SIP) altogether (`csrutil disable`), or at least disable "filesystem protection" (`csrutil enable --without kext --without fs`).
+On macOS 10.15 (Catalina) you also need to remount the partition that contains system files with read-write permissions (`sudo mount -uw /`).
+Catalina's system files live on a special partition that is by default mounted read-only.
+The effect of the `sudo mount -uw /` command is temporary, and only lasts until you reboot your computer.

 * [Dynamic patch hooks](examples-dynamic-hooking.md)
 * [xpcproxy trampoline](examples-xpcproxy.md)